 MA Concentration in Teaching Literature and Writing

-Designed to prepare graduate students for a wide range of career opportunities — whether in independent high schools and community colleges, in fields like public advocacy, publishing, and journalism, or in a university setting by way of a doctoral program — the MA with a Concentration in Teaching Literature and Writing is a partially funded program that offers classroom experience in teaching first-year college students, alongside the chance to write a thesis.
-Students take courses in literature, theory, criticism, and writing and rhetoric during their first year, along with two seminars—one focused on teaching literature and the other on teaching writing—that prepare them for their classroom teaching.
+Students admitted to the MA Concentration in Teaching Literature and Writing receive in their second year a tuition waiver, coverage of all associated fees, one-person health insurance, and a stipend of $12,240 in exchange for teaching one course per semester.
+Designed to prepare students for a wide range of career opportunities — whether in a university setting by way of a doctoral program or in independent high schools and community colleges — this concentration offers students an opportunity to gain some teaching experience alongside the chance to write a thesis.
+Students take courses in literature, theory, criticism, and writing and rhetoric during their first year, along with two seminars—one focused on teaching literature, the other on teaching writing—that prepare them to lead their own classrooms.

 In the second year, while researching and writing the thesis, MA students teach their own section of first-year writing (but in some circumstances may serve as teaching assistants for literature courses).
 Research projects for the thesis may include any topic the student would like to explore in literature, writing and rhetoric, or pedagogy, in concert with advice from the thesis director.